CHAPTER 16 – AN AFRICAN NIGHT

-“You gave David a picnic basket,” he said.
+“You gave Campbell a picnic basket,” he said.
 After everything I do for you, what?”

-When Kochanski visited the clinic later that day, Dr. B. was grinning.
-“I did it, Michael.
+Later that day at the clinic, Dr. B. was grinning.
+“We did it, Michael.
 Ali will go abroad for more surgery.”

 “Is Mary in 728?”